kizitonwose/colorpreference/README.md

 # Color Preference

-A custom preference item for easy implementation of a color picker in the preference screen.
+An Android library for creating a nice color picker in the preference screen.
 You can use the inbuilt picker or any other color picker of your choice.
+The library can be used with the standard preference classes or the support-preference-v7/v14 classes.

 [![JitPack](https://jitpack.io/v/kizitonwose/colorpreference.svg)](https://jitpack.io/#kizitonwose/colorpreference)
 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-Color%20Preference-brightgreen.svg)](https://android-arsenal.com/details/1/4401)